 Latin music like Samba, Bossa Nova, Tango, Mambo and Reggeaton have deeply diverse rhythm patterns and they use a variety of percussive elements in unconventional time signatures.
 Latin House combines these elements with House music and this makes for a distinctive new sound.

-Labels like Nervous Records and later, Cutting Records in the mid 90a brought Latin House in the forefront, the influences of which can be found in the works of popular artists like Diplo.
+Labels like Nervous Records and later, Cutting Records in the mid-90s brought Latin House to the forefront, the influences of which can be found in the works of popular artists like Diplo.

 9. Minimal House